roman-milk/roman-milk.github.io/the-breast-machine.md

+===

- ****** The Breast Machine Ch.
-06 ****** byStoryTeller07© John was bored.
+John was bored.
 The last week of high school held little interest.
 He couldn't wait to get away to college, and away from the apartment.
 The four walls seemed to be a cage.
 He switched off the television, and aimlessly looked around, wondering what to do.

  Thoughts naturally returned to Sabrina and her mother.
 It had been a fabulous two weeks of sexual adventure, which only ended a few days ago.
 Their demands for sex had worn him out!
 He grinned at the thought.
 If it had gone on any longer he would have tried out ever more kinky ideas with them.
 There were plenty of ideas to be picked up on the internet.